Helm best practices

 Helm also supports storing charts in remote or local Helm repositories that function as package registries, such as Maven Central, Ruby Gems, NPM registry, etc.

 Helm is currently the only solution that supports:

-- The grouping of related Kubernetes manifests in a single entity (the chart)
+- Grouping related Kubernetes manifests in a single entity (the chart)

-- Basic templating and value support for Kubernetes manifests
+- Basic templating and values for Kubernetes manifests

 - Dependency declaration between applications (chart of charts)

 - A registry of available applications to be deployed (Helm repository)

 - A view of a Kubernetes cluster at the application/chart level

 - Managing of chart installation/upgrades as a whole